-ACER Indonesia drives early childhood development in Southwest Sumba
+ACER Indonesia drives early childhood development in SW Sumba

 ACER Indonesia is partnering with the William and Lily Foundation and Adaro Bangun Negeri Foundation on a two-year project which promises to improve the learning and development outcomes of Indonesian children in early childhood and development centres.